srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_19-azure-defender-for-iot.md

 1. In the Cloud Shell terminal, to start the reboot, enter **y**

     The SSH session will be lost when the device reboots.

 1. At the Cloud Shell command prompt, to reconnect to your virtual machine, enter the SSH command you used earlier.

-    Your Azure Security Center for IoT Agent should now be active and running.
+    Your Azure Defender for IoT Agent should now be active and running.

-1. At the Cloud Shell command prompt, to check the deployment status of the Azure Security Center for IoT Agent, enter the following command.
+1. At the Cloud Shell command prompt, to check the deployment status of the Azure Defender for IoT Agent, enter the following command.

     ```cmd/sh
     systemctl status ASCIoTAgent.service